regerj/register_generator/README.md

 [Documentation](docs/DOCS.md) on how to use this solution is available in DOCS.md.
 This README will cover the  current solutions, their problems, the need for a better solution, and cover how my solution fixes most of these weaknesses.

+> [!CAUTION]
+> Head is unstable and may have breaking changes or non-functioning features.
+Use at your own risk.
+Please use the release tags with semantic versioning for more stable builds.
+Minor versions prior to v1.0.0 may include API changes.
+Patches will never contain API changes.

 ## Contents
 <!--ts-->
   * [Description](#description)